Adrian Peterson: 2015 season

-On February 26, 2015, Peterson was reinstated to the league after U.S. District Court Judge David Doty ruled in the NFL Players Association's lawsuit against the NFL on Peterson's behalf.
+On February 26, 2015, Peterson was reinstated to the league after United States district judge David Doty ruled in the NFL Players Association's lawsuit against the NFL on Peterson's behalf.
 Peterson returned to the Vikings on June 2.
 Peterson struggled in his first game back, taking the ball ten times for 31 yards in a 20–3 loss to the San Francisco 49ers.
 He bounced to form in Week 2, picking up 134 yards on 29 carries against the Detroit Lions (the eighth 100+ yard rushing game against the Lions in his career).
 The Vikings rushed out to an 8–3 start, with Peterson averaging 106 rushing yards per game and breaking eight touchdowns.
 The period was highlighted with the game against the Oakland Raiders on November 15, in which Peterson rushed 26 times for 203 yards, including an 80-yard touchdown run.
 This was his sixth career 200+ yard rushing game, tying with O. J. Simpson for the most in history.
 Two weeks later, against the Atlanta Falcons, he had 158 rushing yards and two rushing touchdowns in the 20–10 victory.
 For the second time in his career, he earned NFC Offensive Player of the Month.

 Peterson struggled more down the stretch, eclipsing 100 yards only once in the final five regular season games and one playoff game.
 In the first quarter of a narrow 23–20 loss on the road against the Arizona Cardinals in Week 14, Peterson scored his 100th career touchdown.
 Week 17 saw the Vikings defeat the Green Bay Packers for the NFC North Division Championship.
 In the game, Peterson recovered a Teddy Bridgewater fumble late in regulation to help preserve the 20–13 victory.
 Peterson was just the third player in history over the age of 30 to lead the NFL in single-season rushing yards.
 He finished with a league-high 327 carries for 1,485 rushing yards and 11 touchdowns.
 He earned this third career rushing title, becoming the first player to accomplish the feat three times since Barry Sanders.
 He was named as a first-team All-Pro for the fourth time and was chosen for his seventh career Pro Bowl.
 He was ranked as the best running back and the fifth best player on the NFL Top 100 Players of 2016 players' list.
 In the Wild Card Round of the playoffs against the Seattle Seahawks, he had 45 rushing yards, 12 receiving yards, and a fumble in the narrow 10–9 home loss.